fstltna/SynchronetStartup/README.md

 To disconnect from the SBBS console just press **CTRL-A CTRL-D**.
 This will leave it running and you can reconnect to it again.

-I have only tested this on a Ubuntu 16.04 server...

 If you want to turn off the server respawning type "**touch /sbbs/nostart**".
 To reenable it type "**rm /sbbs/nostart**".

 ---